El Salvador sends troops, police into streets amid killings | Law-Order

 Congresswoman Anabel Belloso of the leftist FMLN party said Bukele's administration lacked a plan to deal with the violence and called the government's security actions ''pure public relations.''
 The leader of Bukele's New Ideas party in Congress, Rep. Christian Guevara, said in an interview with state-run television that the gangs and ''dark powers'' were angry about Bukele's proposed foreign agents law.

-That law would ban foreign donations or funding for any non-governmental groups that also carry out political activity in El Salvador.
+That law would ban foreign donations or funding for any non-governmental groups carrying out political activity in El Salvador.
 Bukele sent the bill this week to Congress, where his New Ideas party is dominant and is expected to pass the law.

 The president accuses civic groups of helping organise protest marches against his government.